 The term “skills gap” has become something of a catchphrase today.
 However, that does not rob it of its meaning or value.
-Many industries are seeing a shortfall of critical skills necessary for business processes and success, and there is a very good chance that your business falls within that group.
+Many industries are seeing a shortfall of critical skills necessary for business processes and success, and are facing organization’s skills gap.
+There is a very good chance that your business falls within that group.

 Closing the skills gap can be a very challenging proposition for organizations, and will require a multifaceted approach.
 It requires more than simply requiring your team members to complete basic training through your LMS.
 While the modern learning management system is a requirement, understand that this is not a problem that a platform can solve on its own.

 In this article, we will provide a guide to help inform your training development.
 The goal is to ensure that you can close your organization’s skills gap and any that may develop in the future.

 As with most training, closing the organization’s skills gap will require that you monitor and track employee progress through training and development.
 However, you must know where you’re tracking to and from – where are employees going?
 Where should they be when they finish the training?
 To answer those questions, you will need to assess your gaps and identify which specific ones are present.